Brooks Macdonald: Current operations

-As of October 2025, Brooks Macdonald had £19.7 billion in funds under management.
+As of January 2026, Brooks Macdonald had £20.1 billion in funds under management.

 Management and governance

-Having founded the business in 1991 alongside Richard Spencer, Jonathan Gumpel and Martin Mullany, Chris Macdonald served as chief executive officer for 25 years before he was succeeded by Caroline Connellan in April 2017.
+Having founded the business in 1991 alongside Richard Spencer, Jonathan Gumpel and Martin Mullany, Chris Macdonald was chief executive officer for 25 years before he was succeeded by Caroline Connellan in April 2017.

-Connellan left the company in 2021, replaced by Andrew Shepherd, who had previously served as managing director and deputy chief executive since joining Brooks Macdonald in 2008.
+Connellan left the company in 2021, replaced by Andrew Shepherd, who had previously been managing director and deputy chief executive since joining Brooks Macdonald in 2008.

 In 2023, Maarten Slendebroek was appointed chairman and non-executive director following the departure of Richard Price; Andrea Montague was appointed executive director and chief financial officer.

 Shepherd was the company's CEO until 2024, when he announced his retirement.
 Andrea Montague, CFO, was named as his successor - CEO designate - and she became CEO in October 2024.

 In 2024, Richard Larner and Michael Toolan were appointed Co-Chief Investment Officers succeeding Edward Park.

+On 25 March 2025, Will Hobbs was appointed as Chief Investment Officer.

 Founder Richard Spencer remains at the firm as senior adviser to the Investment Committee.
-He previously served as chief investment officer.
+He previously was chief investment officer.